How to cope when your child goes to university

 Be prepared

-In the run-up to your child leaving for university there’s lots to do – from shopping for student essentials to packing for the big move.
-But if you want to sleep easier at night once they’ve left, there’s a couple of things you could add to your ‘to do’ list.
+In the run-up to your child leaving for university, there’s lots to do – from shopping for student essentials to packing for the big move.
+But if you want to sleep easier at night once they’ve left, there are a couple of things you could add to your ‘to-do’ list.

 Teach them how to cook.
 Your child doesn’t need to be a master chef, but knowing they can make simple, satisfying meals will be one less worry for you.
 Send them off to university with a culinary repertoire of basic, nutritious recipes, and you’ll feel more confident and happier about their ability to look after themselves.